 A: Yes.
-If you are single and must go into a nursing home, but cannot transfer ownership of your home to anyone, you will have to list your house for sale after you have been on Medicaid for 13 months.
+If you are single and must go into a nursing home, you will have to list your house for sale after you have been on Medicaid for 13 months.
 You must list the home at the county auditor’s value.
 Also, you must accept any offer that is at least 90 percent of this value.
-To list the home at a value other than the county auditor’s appraised value, you must have two written appraisals from bona fide appraisers.
+To list the home at a value other than the county auditor’s appraised value, you must have a written appraisal from a bona fide appraiser.

 Q: Is there a limit to how much my home can be worth for Medicaid purposes?

-A: If you are single and go into a nursing home or seek Medicaid-paid home care, your home will immediately be counted as a Medicaid resource if your equity in the home exceeds $533,000 (for 2013).
+A: If you are single and go into a nursing home or seek Medicaid-paid home care, your home will immediately be counted as a Medicaid resource if your equity in the home exceeds $552,000 (for 2016).
 You can, however, reduce the value of your home by using a reverse mortgage.
-This rule does not apply if your disabled, dependent, or blind child lives in the home.
+This rule does not apply if your spouse or disabled, dependent or blind child lives in the home.
 Also, Medicaid may waive this rule if counting your home as a resource means that you will be deprived of health care, food, clothing, shelter or other necessities.

 Q: What if I own my home with someone else?

-A: If you are single and in a nursing home, Medicaid will consider that the home belongs only to you unless you can show that the other owner has contributed to the purchase of the home or the home’s upkeep and equity.
-If this other person does have a verifiable ownership interest in your home, you or your power of attorney agent may have to sell your ownership interest in the home.
+A: If you are single and in a nursing facility, Medicaid will consider that the home belongs only to you unless you can show that the other owner has contributed to the purchase of the home or the home’s upkeep.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by attorney Janet E. Pecquet of the Cincinnati firm, Beckman Weil Shepardson LLC.